Scripture Reference: Exodus 35:4 through 40:38

 Other Online Resources:

-- The tabernacle colouring page & puzzle worksheets (Calvary Curriculum)
+- Colouring page The tabernacle & puzzle worksheets (Calvary Curriculum)

-- Video: “3D Tabernacle of Moses” by Messages of Christ.
+- Other: Video: “3D Tabernacle of Moses” by Messages of Christ.
 Youtube video 1 minute and 52 seconds.